canonical/dqlite/doc/cross-platform-porting-plan.md

 The current validation scope is documented above.
 The main validation gaps for future work are:

-- Automate the Linux, Linux KAIO, Windows/Wine, and Android cross-build checks in CI.
+- Automate the Linux, Linux KAIO, Windows/Wine, macOS, and Android cross-build checks in CI.
 - Add Android emulator or device smoke tests for Raft storage, VFS, and TCP loopback.
 - Add native Windows runner coverage if suitable CI capacity is available.